Dog Bites and Animal Attack Overview

 An animal owner can also argue that the injured person provoked the animal, and this may be a way for the owner to avoid liability.
 For example, if a person makes a threatening gesture toward an animal, and the animal attacks, this could negate the owner's liability.

 Animal owners are not the only people who can be held responsible for animal bites.
-Here are a few common scenarios where someone other than the animal's owner could be held liable for an animal bite:
+Here are a few scenarios where someone other than the animal's owner could be held liable for an animal attack:

 - Animal Keepers: Anyone who is responsible for the care or custody of an animal may be considered an owner or keeper and can be held responsible for an animal bite.
 Examples include kennels, a pound, or an animal sitter.